Automattic/wp-calypso/client/gutenberg/extensions/README.md

 # Gutenberg extensions

 This folder holds extensions for Gutenberg editor.
-You can either import them directly from here or build them using Calypso SDK.
+You can either import them directly from here or build them using Muriel SDK.
 See [SDK documentation](../../../docs/sdk.md).

 Your extension should follow this structure: